Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 What does an ERP system cost?

-It is not possible to make a serious general statement about the amount that needs to be spent on the introduction of an ERP system.
-The cost is very individual and depends on which requirements need to be covered and which system is chosen.
-In order to be able to make a good estimate, short and long-term costs should be taken into account before the project starts.
-There are basically three main cost groups:
+It is not possible to give a reliable blanket figure for the investment required to introduce an ERP system.
+The effort involved is highly individual and depends on the requirements that need to be met and which system is selected.
+To make a realistic estimate, both short- and long-term costs should be considered before starting a project.
+Essentially, there are three main cost categories:

 Internal costs

-These include, for example, other priorities during the implementation phase - after all, the project has top priority.
-But they also include training or the familiarization period for users.
-During these periods, users are faced with additional or new tasks and there is less time for the actual work.
+These include, for example, shifting priorities during the implementation phase – after all, the project has top priority.
+Training and the time needed for users to get familiar with the system also belong here.
+During these periods, additional or new tasks arise for users, leaving less time for their regular work.

 Direct costs